 Before you book, it’s a good idea to get familiar with the range of moving services available.
 This way, you can decide what you want to tackle yourself and where you could use professional help.
 From basic transport to full-service packing and storage, knowing your options helps you build the perfect moving plan and get a more accurate quote.
 Let’s break down what you can typically expect.

-The Basics: Loading, Transporting, and Unloading
+The Standard Package: Loading, Hauling, and Unloading

 At its core, a moving service covers the most physically demanding parts of the job.
 This standard package includes a team of movers arriving at your home, loading all your pre-packed boxes and furniture onto their truck, driving it to your new address, and unloading everything.
 This is the perfect option if you’re on a budget and don’t mind handling the packing and unpacking yourself.
 The movers bring the equipment—like dollies and furniture pads—and the expertise to load the truck efficiently and safely, which can prevent a lot of damage and headaches.

-Full-Service Packing and Unpacking
+Hands-Off Packing and Unpacking Services

 If the thought of wrapping every dish and filling dozens of boxes fills you with dread, full-service packing is a lifesaver.
 With this option, the moving team handles literally everything.
 They’ll bring all the necessary supplies and professionally pack your entire home, from the kitchen to the closets.
 They can even unpack for you at your new place.
 While it costs more, hiring movers for their packing services saves you an incredible amount of time and ensures your belongings are properly protected for transit.
 It turns a weeks-long ordeal into a seamless, stress-free process.